Yoga and spiritual development are really about self-discovery and alignment with the teacher within.

 In my classes, I focus predominantly on the non-physical tools and guiding folks into a personal spiritual practice – which looks different for everyone.
 In each session, we will identify and practice tools that are catered to meet the individual student’s requirements.

-To sign up in advance for a class, click the button below:
+To purchase a class or a gift certificate, click the button below:

 Coming next month we will start a 9-week study of the Bhagavad Gita.